esp-rs/esp-openthread/README.md

 Current list (might be extended upon request):
 - `riscv32imac-unknown-none-elf` (ESP32C6 and ESP32H2)
 - `thumbv7em-none-eabi` (NRF52)
+- `thumbv6m-none-eabi` No chip with IEEE802.15.4 radio on this target (to our knowledge), but can be used with `openthread` RCP (radio offloading)

 **For these targets you only need `rustc`/`cargo` as usual!**